explainers-by-googlers/html-fullscreen-without-a-gesture/README.md

 }
 ```

-Alternately, sites could call requestFullscreen on a detached DOM element without a gesture, and assess the TypeError message, if user agents surface transient activation errors over detached node errors (not currently true in Chrome), and sites would need fragile per-browser logic:
+Alternately, sites could call requestFullscreen on a detached DOM element without a gesture, and assess the `TypeError` message, if user agents surface transient activation errors over detached node errors (not currently true in Chrome), but sites would need fragile implementation-specific logic:

 ```JS
 if (!navigator.userActivation.isActive) {